Owl-Boy/Notes/content/Notes/Locally Finite and Summable Series.md

 ---
 >[!lemma]
->All proper series are locally finite, and hence also summable
+>Kleene Start of all proper series are locally finite, and hence also summable

 A proper series is defined as followed:
 Consider a function $f$ such that $f(\epsilon)=0$.